Version 5.5.0

 34Total Opex Leakage–€698k12.6% of NRI

-37NOI€4.84MNRI minus total OPEX
+37NOI€4.84MNRI minus total OPEX (based on 48-month exit assumption)

 52EE-CAPEX–€6.99M€875/m² × 9,501 m²; months 4-18